The 11 Best Drip Coffee Makers [Recommended by the experts at SCAA]

 But these are not the only important steps in producing the best possible coffee machine.
 The SCAA has defined an exact list that the coffee makers have to live up to:

-- Stable Temperature: The ideal brewing temperature should be between 195 and 205 degrees Fahrenheit / 90 to 96 degrees Celsius.
+- Coffee Makers that brew at 200 degrees: The ideal brewing temperature should be between 195 and 205 degrees Fahrenheit / 90 to 96 degrees Celsius.
 Also, the brewer should be able to hold a stable temperature in the carafe up to 30 minutes after the brew cycle is over.

 - Speed: It shouldn’t take less than 4 minutes to go through a brew cycle and 8 minutes is the maximum allowed time.